 This is a real find.
 Head out of Windermere to the east and after a short climb to School Knotts drop down to some quiet tarns set in peaceful countryside.

-The small hill of Orrest Head, near Windermere station, is busy.
+The small hill of Orrest Head, near Windermere station, is a popular climb.
 However continue north from the view finder and discover some peaceful walking trough the fields and woods.

-Coniston is the base for the popular walk up Coniston Old Man and the surrouding mountains.
+Coniston is the base for the popular walk up Coniston Old Man and the surrounding mountains.
 Alternatively the lakeside is an attraction as is the ever popular Tarn Hows walk.

-Very few have heard of it, let alone visited the broad expanse of wide ridge and hidden valley which is locked between the village and Wetherlam.
-Definitely peaceful!
+Very few have heard of Yewdale Crag, let alone visited the broad expanse of wide ridge and hidden valley which is locked between Coniston village and Wetherlam.
+It is definitely peaceful!

-I have included a walk from nearby Hawkshead.
+I have cheated a little and included a walk from nearby Hawkshead.
 A short sharp climb rises to the excellent view finder on Latterbarrow before dropping in to the quiet, wooded lands of Beatrix Potter country.

 Enjoy your walking